Department website: finance.wharton.upenn.edu

 Graduates have begun their professional careers with positions in financial departments of non-financial firms, investment banks, broker-dealers, and management consulting firms, as well as various departments of commercial banks and other financial institutions, not-for-profit entities, central banks, and international financial institutions.

 Students wishing to major in Finance are required to take the two core requirements (FNCE 611, Corporate Finance and FNCE 613, Macroeconomics and the Global Economic Environment) and four upper-level elective Finance credit units.

 a) If you waive FNCE 611 or FNCE 613 (or both), you must take one additional upper-level elective Finance credit unit, for a total of five upper-level elective units.

-b) No more than one credit unit may be an Advanced Study Project (FNCE 890) or an Independent Study (FNCE 899).
+b) No more than one credit unit may be an Independent Study (FNCE 899).